 A Direct Methanol Fuel Cell-Solid State Lithium Ion Battery Hybrid Power System for Portable Applications

-Introduction
+Concept:

+A hybrid battery-fuel cell power system that joins the energy density and generation properties of a fuel cell with the power response of batteries; leveraging the strengths of the one in support of the weaknesses of the other will be developed.
+This effort will overcome the technical challenges currently …

+Typically, the concentration of methanol used in DMFC is limited to 2M.
+This to avoid methanol crossover, which is one of the main causes of ..

+based on our novel membrane we can increase the concentration of methanol, leading to a higher power density.

+What is the final deliverable?

+What portable applications – car?

+Background

 Since their inception 25 years ago, direct methanol fuel cells have struggled to live up to the promise evident in a renewable fuel source that carries ten times the energy density of compressed hydrogen and fifteen times that of lithium ion batteries.
 With developments in membrane and catalyst technologies, this is poised to change.

 Despite their strengths, all fuel cells -- including direct methanol -- suffer from intrinsic electrochemical limitations to their use as stand-alone power supplies.
-Sluggish kinetics and chemical, mass transport, and ohmic polarization losses impede their ability to promptly respond to changes in power demand and result in a narrow optimal operating range, respectively.
+While sluggish kinetics, and chemical, mass transport issues, and ohmic polarization losses impede their ability to promptly respond to changes in power demand and result in a narrow optimal operating range, respectively.

 Where fuel cells fall short, batteries excel.
 Their ability to respond instantly to changing power demands and their wide power band, extending over several orders-of-magnitude in their operational C-rate, is a succor for the problems facing fuel cells.
 However, even state-of-the-art lithium ion batteries fall well short of the energy density available from methanol.

-We propose a hybrid battery-fuel cell power system that joins the energy density and generation properties of a fuel cell with the power response of batteries; leveraging the strengths of the one in support of the weaknesses of the other.

 Such a system provides an important flexibility in design.
 Under the paradigm of this hybrid power-system, the average power demand, $\langle \mathrm{power} \rangle \times \textrm{duty cycle}$, dictates the power capacity of the fuel cell, while deviation from this average dictates the battery capacity.
 Designs that minimize these power fluctuations, and improvements in electrochemical energy storage serve to reduce the weight, and volume, of the battery: a volume that can be repurposed to provide more fuel.
 At fifteen times greater energy density, combining energy generation and energy storage leverages developments in either into a capacity multiplier.